-Muscle Hypertrophy is known as an increase in muscle mass, through addition of sarcomeres in parallel or increase on their size.
-Mechanical tension, on the other hand, is the main mechanism by which we can achieve muscle hypertrophy.
+Muscle Hypertrophy is an increase in muscle mass through addition of sarcomeres in parallel or increase on their size.
+Mechanical tension is the main mechanism by which we can achieve muscle hypertrophy.

 In this post we'll give an insight on what mechanical tension is, the factors to consider and practical applications to optimize it and boost your trainings.